iggym/Swift-Conventions-Style-Guide/README.md

 ## Comments
-* Comment should describe Why NOT What
+* Comments should describe Why NOT What.
+Why the code is implemented in a particular way.
 * Comments should be current and relevant to explaining why

 ```swift